TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 It is expressly agreed between the Parties that the completely exceptional implementation of these palliative means by Web3 Digital Wallet during the occurrence of a case of force majeure cannot give rise to any liability or compensation on the part of Web3 Digital Wallet.

 ## Personal data protection

-The conditions for processing personal data are set out in Altme's privacy and data protection policy, accessible here https://altme.co/privacy /.
+The conditions for processing personal data are set out in Altme's privacy and data protection policy, accessible here https://altme.co/privacy.

 ## Customer

-service Customer Service can be reached:

-* from the service contact form available by following this link: Contact us
+Customer Service can be reached by following this link: mailto:contact@altme.io

 ## Subcontracting

 Web3 Digital Wallet reserves the right to have all or part of the services covered by these conditions performed by any other subcontracting company of its choice, Web3 Digital Wallet remaining solely responsible towards the user, on condition for it to take action against its subcontractors.

 ## Complaints

 All complaints must be addressed to customer service.

-Complaints are then processed according to the terms and conditions of the T & Cs.
+Complaints are then processed according to the terms and conditions of the Terms and Conditions.

-### Settlement of disputes - Competent court and applicable law
+## Settlement of disputes - Competent court and applicable law

 In the absence of an amicable settlement, in the event of a dispute relating to the interpretation, formation or execution of the General Conditions of Use and failure to reach an amicable agreement or to a transaction, Web3 Digital Wallet and the users give express and exclusive jurisdiction to the competent courts within the jurisdiction of Paris, notwithstanding the plurality of defendants or actions in summary or appeal in guarantee or protective measure.

 In the event of non-compliance with this step, which remains the responsibility and responsibility of the user, and loss of the Content following termination by the user, Web3 Digital Wallet cannot be held liable in this regard.

 In the event of a dispute relating to the interpretation, formation, validity or execution of the General Conditions of Use, Web3 Digital Wallet and the users acknowledge